Limits And Access

 - Keep using the default mailbox-scoped flow until the mailbox is active and the token is stored safely.

-POST /v1/billing/upgrade-intent. - If a receipt remains
+POST /v1/billing/upgrade-intent; a settled upgrade also grants the configured upgrade credit bundle. - If a receipt remains

 pendingorverified, retry facilitator settlement withPOST /v1/billing/payment/confirm. - Check